vito-marcode/EX5601-T0/README.md

 # Recovering Zyxel EX5601-T0 supervisor/root password (Wind3 ACDZ firmware)

+> **Disclaimer:** This guide is provided for educational and personal use only.
+Accessing a device you do not own or are not authorized to administer may be illegal in your jurisdiction.
+The authors assume no responsibility for damages, data loss, bricked devices, or any misuse of the information provided.
+Proceed at your own risk.

 Tested on V5.70(ACDZ.4.3)C0.
 Should work on any ACDZ ≤ 5.1.

 ## Requirements